alejojimenezz/Dollar-Exchange-Rate/README.md

 - [ ] Fix x ticks in graph to show dates instead of timestamps.
 - [X] Create main file with GUI.
 - [X] Convert existing files into functions to call from a main file.
+- [ ] Use last points in regression models to predict next dollar value
 - [ ] Test PyQT for GUI

 ## Libraries